Skip to main content

 Share, M., & Hennessy, M., Food Access and Nutritional Health among Families in Emergency Homeless Accommodation, Dublin, Focus Ireland, 2017, Notes: [Funded by Department of Children and Youth Affairs and Department of Health.
 Commissioned by Focus Ireland], Report, PUBLISHED

-Share, M. & Carroll, C., Ripples of Hope: The Family and community impact of Trinity College Dublin access graduates, Dublin, Children's Research Centre, April, 2013, Report, PUBLISHED
+Share, M. & Carroll, C., Ripples of Hope: The Family and community impact of Trinity College Dublin access graduates, Children's Research Centre, April, 2013, Report, PUBLISHED

 Share, M., & Hennessy, M., Representations of food: young people in alternative education and training settings, International Youth Studies Conference, Maynooth, 28 June, 2012, Conference Paper, PRESENTED